 1. Drink a large glass of water upon waking up

-Water plays a huge role in keeping your scalp hydrated (and the rest of your body).
-Your skin will be the first to tell you if you’re dehydrated and an itchy scalp is no exception.
-I notice the effects on my head within hours if I am or I’m not drinking enough water.
-If you find it difficult to drink 16 oz of plain water, add a little bit of lemon juice and drink it with a straw (for some reason it makes it easier to chug).
-Make sure you’re drinking plenty of water throughout the day too!
+I notice the effects on my head within hours if I am or am not drinking enough water.
+If you find it difficult to drink 16 oz of plain water, add a little bit of lemon juice and drink it with a straw (for some reason, it makes it easier to chug).

-2. Unwrap and give your locs a shake
+2. Unwrap and give locs a shake

-3. Moisturize your locs
+3. Moisturize locs

 4. Let them be free

-Ideally, you want to let your dreads hang loose.
-If you style your dreads too often (or too tight) it can cause thinning at the roots.
 If you’re able to let them be free, you’re better off that way.
-If you have to pull them away from your face, you can wear a large elastic headband around your face or alternatively, use the headband as a loose tie and lightly tie your hair in a ponytail or bun.
-The less you mess with them, the better.
+If you have to pull them away from your face, you can wear a large elastic headband around your face, or alternatively, use the headband as a loose tie and lightly tie your hair in a ponytail or bun.

-5. Protect your dreads throughout the day
+5. Protect locs throughout the day

-Be conscious of your daily activities and be mindful of all the particles flying around in the air.
 If you’re going to be cooking, cleaning the house, or in a dusty environment, use a head wrap to prevent nasty things from getting stuck in your hair.

 6. Palm roll

-8. Cover your hair at night
+7. Cover locs at night

 My weekly dread maintenance routine

 Along with my everyday hair routine, I wash my hair once a week.
 It’s important to wash your hair in the morning to give it enough time to dry throughout the day.
-Leaving your hair wet for too long can cause mold to grow, and no one wants that!

-1. Shampoo your scalp
+1. Shampoo scalp

 When I first started washing my dreads, I would wash everything: the scalp, the locs, the ends…all of it!
 It took me a long time to realize that this was unnecessary.
-What needs to be washed every week is the roots of your hair because that’s where the oils are being produced.
-Your hair needs to be clean to lock properly so make sure you’re washing it once a week or once every two weeks tops.
-Use residue-free or clarifying shampoo only so that no residues accumulate inside your locs.

-2. Wrap your hair in a microfiber towel
+2. Wrap hair in a microfiber towel

 Microfiber towels are amazing for absorbing large amounts of water and not leaving any lint or cotton pieces in your hair (like a regular towel would).
-Any microfiber towel will do but this one has worked great for me.
-I usually leave my hair wrapped for an hour or so.
+Any travel microfiber towel will do, but this one has worked great for me.

-3. Palm roll your dreads
+3. Palm roll locs

 I find that it’s easier to shape my locs when they’re wet.
-I usually use this opportunity to palm roll all of my dreads which also helps squeeze some of the remaining water that’s being held hostage in there.
+I usually use this opportunity to palm roll all of my locs, which also helps squeeze some of the remaining water that’s being held hostage in there.

 4. Let your hair dry

-At this point, your locs will still be damp so you can either let them air dry or you can speed up the process with a hairdryer.
-Either way, make sure you’re not styling them because that will cause your hair to dry unevenly and might cause problems later on if portions of your hair don’t dry completely.
-The thicker your dreads are, the longer they’ll take to dry of course.
+Either way, make sure you’re not styling them because that will cause your hair to dry unevenly and might cause problems later on (e.g., mold) if portions of your hair don’t dry completely.

 5. Blow dry your hair before going to sleep

-Last but not least, if your hair is still slightly damp before going to bed, make sure you blow dry it (in the lowest setting for better hair protection) until you feel it has dried out completely.
-If your hair is wet for too long, the dreads can grow mold inside of them and dread rot can occur.
+If your hair is wet for too long, the dreads can grow mold inside of them.
 This means you might have to go through the painful process of getting the mold out, or take the easier solution and cut them off.
-Make sure that never happens by drying them out properly in the first place. 🙂

 6. Wash headbands and silk bonnets

-I like to change my headbands and sleeping caps the same day I wash my hair.
-I use the same one for the entire week and change it after my next wash (a week later).
+I typically use the same one for the entire week and change it after my next wash (a week later).
 This helps to keep the dirt from old headbands/bonnets from getting into the clean dreads.

 My monthly dread maintenance routine

-1. Apple cider vinegar rinse
+Apple cider vinegar rinse

-On top of my daily and weekly routine, once a month I follow my hair washing routine with an apple cider vinegar rinse.
+On top of my daily and weekly routine, about once a month I follow my hair washing routine with an apple cider vinegar rinse.
 I mix 2 tablespoons of apple cider vinegar with 8 ounces of water in an old shampoo container.

-After shampooing and rinsing my scalp, I pour the ACV mixture all over my scalp and let it absorb for five minutes.
-[Apple cider vinegar neutralizes the pH balance of the scalp and will help to minimize the itchiness.]
 Once the five minutes are up, rinse the ACV completely off.
 It won’t hurt you to leave it on, but if your scalp gets wet, you will immediately regret it.
 There’s nothing like the tangy smell of vinegar during a workout!
 (I hope you got the sarcasm in that one.)

 My bi-annual dread maintenance routine